gkeiel/supervised_machine_learning/README.md

 # Supervised machine learning

-A repository of algorithms using supervised machine learning.
-Each tool has its own folder, containing codes for time-series analysis/forecasting and computational vision.
+A repository of algorithms exploring the use of supervised machine learning.
+Each tool has its own folder, containing codes for **time-series analysis/forecasting** and **computational vision**.

 The following algorithms are available:
 - [Time series analysis](./time_series_analysis)